William Blair-Bell

 William Blair-Bell FRCS (28 September 1871 in Rutland House, New Brighton – 25 January 1936 in Shrewsbury) was a British medical doctor and gynaecologist who was most notable as the founder of the Royal College of Obstetricians and Gynecologists in 1929.
 Blair-Bell was considered the greatest gynaecologist of the 20th century, raising it from what was then a branch of general surgery into a separate medical specialism.

-He was subject of a biography by Sir John H. Peel.
+He was the subject of a biography by Sir John H. Peel.

-Life
+Early life

-Blair-Bell was the son of William Bell, a General practitioner, in a family of nine children and Helen Hilaire Barbara née Butcher, daughter of Major General Arthur Butcher of the Royal Marines Light Infantry.
-Blair-Bell's brother John Herbert Bell, was an adjutant at Donington Hall, which was a Prisoner of war camp for enemy soldiers captured during World War I. Another brother of Blair-Bell's was known to be a Cotton factor in St Louis, USA.
+Blair-Bell was the son of William Bell, a general practitioner, and Helen Hilaire Barbara née Butcher (daughter of Major General Arthur Butcher of the Royal Marines Light Infantry); they had a family of nine children.
+One of Blair-Bell's brothers, John Herbert Bell, was an adjutant at Donington Hall, which was a prisoner of war camp for enemy soldiers captured during World War I. Another brother of was a cotton broker in St Louis, USA in the Antebellum South.

 Blair-Bell started his early education in 1885, attending Rossall School, leaving in summer 1890.
 Blair-Bell started his medical career after winning a Warneford scholarship in 1900 to King's College School and attended King's College Hospital.
 At Kings, Blair-Bell won the Tanner Prize for proficiency in diseases in obstetrics and gynaecology.
-Blair-Bell qualified with the Conjoint Diploma(MB) in 1896, later qualifying with the Doctor of Medicine in 1902.
+Blair-Bell qualified with the Conjoint Diploma (MB) in 1896, later qualifying with the Doctor of Medicine in 1902.
 In 1928 Blair-Bell was elected a Fellow to the college.

 Career

-Blair-Bell started his medical career in general practice, but later decided to specialise in obstetrics and gynaecology.
-In 1905 Blair-Bell was appointed to a position as assistant consulting gynocologist at the Liverpool Royal Infirmary, working as a surgeon, in the outpatient department and as a gynaecologist to the Wallasey Cottage Hospital.
+Blair-Bell began his medical career in general practice, but decided to specialise in obstetrics and gynaecology.
+In 1905 Blair-Bell was appointed to a position as assistant consulting gynecologist at the Liverpool Royal Infirmary, working as a surgeon, in the outpatient department and as a gynaecologist to the Wallasey Cottage Hospital.
 In 1913, he was appointed to senior gynaecological surgeon to the Royal Infirmary.

 In 1921, Blair-Bell became Professor of obstetrics and gynaecology, replacing Henry Briggs at the University of Liverpool, a position he held until 1931, when he resigned, becoming the emeritus professor.